PayRequest/payrequest.github.io/payment-gateway/social-media-payment-gateway.md

 <div class="service-works-info">
 <h5> Simple and Intuitive Dashboard </h5>
 <p>
-Managing your payment links and pages along with payment requests and more has never been easier.
+Managing your payment links and pages along with payment requests for your social media payments.
 You can track transactions, get reminders, and log updates along with many more useful features.
 You can have a secure payment page up and running in just 3 easy steps.
 </p>
                                     </div>
                                  </div>